htruccoUCSC/cmpm-121-f25-d3/PLAN.md

 - [x] allow players to pick up tokens from cells
 - [x] allow players to craft a new token play placing their token in a cell with a token of equal value
 - [x] add notice for when player reaches a "sufficient" value

+## D3.b: Globe-spanning Gameplay (movement and generation)

+Key technical challenge: Can you generate cells around the players location and camera placement?
+Key gameplay challenge: Can players move around the cells and collect previously unreachable tokens?

+### D3.b Steps

+- [ ] Allign cells using an earth-spanning coordinate system
+- [ ] Generate a grid of cells only visible to the players camera
+- [ ] Add player movment buttons to the lower interface
+- [ ] Add the ability for the player to move from cell to cell by pressing one of the buttons
+- [ ] Dynamicaly update the players 3 cell interaction range when moving
+- [ ] Increase the sufficient value threshold to 128